Sacramento Valley National Cemetery

 Burial in a national cemetery is open to all members of the armed forces who have met a minimum active duty service requirement and were discharged under conditions other than dishonorable.
 A Veteran's spouse, widow or widower, minor dependent children, and under certain conditions, unmarried adult children with disabilities may also be eligible for burial.
 Eligible spouses and children may be buried even if they predecease the Veteran.
 Members of the reserve components of the armed forces who die while on active duty or who die while on training duty, or were eligible for retired pay, may also be eligible for burial.
 For more information visit our eligibility web page.

 From Sacramento International Airport: The cemetery is 33 miles (53 km) from Sacramento International Airport (SMF).
 Take Interstate 5 North towards Woodland.
 Merge onto 113 South towards Davis.
 Take Interstate I-80 West.
-Take Midway Road/Lewis Road/Elmira exit.
-Turn left on Midway Road.
-Travel 1.3 miles, cemetery will be on the right.
+Take Exit 59 "Meridian Rd/Weber Rd".
+(DETOUR for unusable bridge at exit 60), Turn left onto Weber Rd.
+Travel 1.1 miles, then turn left on Lewis Road.
+Follow Lewis Road to the "T" at Midway Road.
+Take a right on Midway Road and the cemetery will be 1.2 miles on the right.

 Fax all discharge documentation to the National Cemetery Scheduling Office at 1-866-900-6417 and follow-up with a phone call to 1-800-535-1117.